darryldriedger/Build-a-Course-Rating-API-with-Express/README.md

 ### Downloaded the project files and initialized the project

+# User Authentication With Express and Mongo
+Project code to support the [Treehouse](https://teamtreehouse.com) course [User Authentication With Express and Mongo](https://teamtreehouse.com/library/user-authentication-with-express-and-mongo)

 ## Project Instructions
 To complete this project, follow the instructions below.
 If you get stuck, ask a question on Slack or in the Treehouse Community.